Why do I need Multi-factor Authentication?Posted in Blogs on 06/10/20

 What is Multi-Factor Authentication?

-Multi-Factor Authentication (MFA) or as it is also known as Two Fact Authentication (2FA) is a security process which requires you the end-user to provide more than one method authentication to verify yourself while logging on to your device.
+Multi-Factor Authentication (MFA) or as it is also known as Two Fact Authentication (2FA) is a security process that requires you the end-user to provide more than one method of authentication to verify yourself while logging on to your device.
 You are probably already aware of it, places like Amazon and your online banking will have some sort of MFA.

 Why use Multi-Factor Authentication?